-7. Display/Module Precautions
+6. Display/Module Precautions

-• Avoid having to display the same image/object on the screen for lengthy periods.
+- Avoid having to display the same image/object on the screen for lengthy periods.
 This can cause a burn-in which is a common problem with all types of display technologies.
 Blank the screen after a while or dim it very low by adjusting the contrast.
-Better still; implement a screen saver feature.

-- Moisture and water can damage the display.
-Moisture on the surface of a powered display should not cause any problems; however, if water is to enter the display either from the front or from the rear and the water contacts the electronics, it will certainly damage.
+Better still; implement a screen saver feature. - Moisture and water can damage the display.
+Moisture on the surface of a powered display should not cause any problems, however, if water is to enter the display either from the front or from the rear, or come in contact with the PCB, damage will certainly occur.
 Wipe off any moisture gently or let the display dry before usage.
 If using this display module in an environment where it can get wet, ensure an appropriate enclosure is used. - Dirt from fingerprint oil and fat can easily stain the surface of the display.
 Gently wipe off any stains with a soft lint-free cloth. - The performance of the display will degrade under high temperatures and humidity.
-Avoid such conditions when storing. - Do not tamper with the display flex cable or the components on the flex.
-This may affect the connection between the display and the driving circuitry and cause failure. - Displays are susceptible to mechanical shock and any force exerted on the module may result in deformed zebra stripes, a cracked display cell and a broken backlight - Display modules have a finite life, which is typically dictated by the display itself, more specifically the backlight.
+Avoid such conditions when storing. - Do not tamper with the display flex cable that is connected to the control board.
+This may affect the connection between the display and the driving circuitry and cause failure. - Displays are susceptible to mechanical shock and any force exerted on the module may result in deformed zebra stripes, a cracked display cell and a broken backlight - Always use the mounting holes on the module's corner plates to mount the display where possible. - Display modules have a finite life, which is typically dictated by the display itself, more specifically the backlight.
 The backlight contains LEDs, which fade over time.
-In the Specifications section is a figure for the typical life of the display, and the criteria are listed.
+In the Specifications section is a figure for the typical life of the display, and the criteria are listed. - The resistive Touch model features a touch-sensitive film over the display which is sensitive to pressure.
+Take note when mounting the display module in an enclosure that pressure is not applied to the surface of the display by the enclosure, false touches will occur, or the touch will simply not function at all.